PDF Page Extractor

 Can I repeat a page in the extracted PDF?

 Yes.
-With Typed order, allow duplicates, a request such as 1, 2, 2, 5 copies source page 2 twice.
-Use Ascending unique pages when repeats should be removed.
+With Typed order, allow duplicates, a range such as 1, 2, 2, 5 copies source page 2 twice.
+Choose Ascending unique pages when repeats should be removed.

 Why is my range rejected?

-The range is stopped when it is blank, uses an unknown token, starts after it ends, references page 0, or asks for a page beyond the loaded PDF's page count.
-The action hint and Extraction Checks show the first issue to fix.
+The range is rejected when it is blank, uses an unknown token, starts after it ends, references page 0, asks for a page beyond the loaded PDF, selects no pages, or exceeds the current page guard.

 Do odd and even use printed page numbers?

 No. odd and even use source page positions from the loaded PDF.
-A cover page can shift those positions away from printed numbering inside the document.
+Printed page labels can differ when the document has covers, front matter, section prefixes, or Roman numerals.

 Glossary: